denasara0/Antisemitism-detection/reports/final_report.md

 2. **Computational Resources**: Use cloud computing for larger-scale training
 3. **Ensemble Methods**: Combine multiple models for better performance
 4. **Active Learning**: Iteratively improve models with human feedback
+5. **Confidence Scoring** Use float values to determine how likely a comment is hateful

 #### **For Practical Implementation**
 1. **Model Ensemble**: Use both custom and general models together